santiment/academy/src/docs/metrics/development-activity/github-activity-contributors-count/index.md

 ## Definition

-The Github Activity Contributors Count metric shows the unique number of people (represented as Github accounts) that have contributed to the public repositories of a project.
-The author of all events are considered.
+The Github Activity Contributors Count metrics show the unique number of people (represented as Github accounts) that have contributed to a public Github repository in an organization that is followed.

+There are 3 development activity contributors count metrics available:
+- `dev_activity_contributors_count` - Computed on-the-fly using the Github
+  data.
+Because of this the metric can compute data for any asset or just any random Github organization that has public repositories like Google, Facebook, or any other organization.
+- `dev_activity_contributors_count_7d` - Precomputed weekly metric for each
+  asset that is available on Santiment.
+This allows the metric to be aggregated when the value is needed for all assets at once.
+- `ecosystem_dev_activity_contributors_count_7d` - Precomputed for each
+  ecosystem.
+The metric is defined as the total count of unique contributors that contributed to the github organization of at least one of assets that belong to it.

+> Note: The precomputed metrics `github_activity_contributors_count_7d` and
+> `ecosystem_github_activty_contributors_count_7d` cannot be aggregated using the
+> `SUM` aggregation, i.e. you cannot obtain the number of monthly contributors
+> by taking the sum of 4 weekly values.
+This is because the same contributors
+> may or may not make up the separate values, so the `SUM` operation can count
+> some contributors multiple times.
+To achieve monthly contributors, use the
+> `github_activity_contributors_count` metric with `interval: "30d"`

 ---